 Expert Tip

-check out our expert's 5 top tips on how to apply for jobs online using your LinkedIn profile and your resume.
+Get started today!
+Check out our five top tips on how to apply for jobs online using your LinkedIn profile and your resume.

-The LinkedIn URL should go in the header along with the rest of your contact information.
+Your LinkedIn URL should go in the header along with the rest of your contact information.
+There are two ways that you can add this information to your resume with style.

 Remember that you also don’t need to label your link “LinkedIn URL” or anything along those lines.
 It’s clear to the reader that it’s a link to your profile.